AitoDotAI/aito-python-tools/docs/source/sdk.rst

   schema_handler = SchemaHandler()
   reddit_schema = schema_handler.infer_table_schema_from_pandas_data_frame(reddit_df)

-  # Feels free to change the schema as you see fit.
+  # Feel free to change the schema as you see fit.
 For example:
   # Change `label` type to `String` instead of `Int`
   reddit_schema['columns']['label']['type'] = 'String'
   # Use a different analyzer